zranger1/expander-universe/NOTES.md

 connect grounds from the power supplies, LEDs, and the Output Expander to the common ground bus. ) = Connect the LED

-**(12v and 24v systems)**
+**For 12v and 24v systems**

-If you're using a 12v or 24v system, you'll need to connect and ground the data lines, which run at a 5v logic level to the Output
+Data and clock wiring is the same as in a 5v system - You'll need to connect and ground the data and clock lines, which run at a 5v logic level to the Output Expander.

-Expander.
-But the higher voltage power must only run to the places that can handle it -- from the power supplies to the LED's power wires.
+But take care that higher voltage power only run to the places that can handle it -- from the power supplies to the LED's power wires.

 ### USB line length
 USB is a low voltage serial protocol.
 It suffers from voltage drop and signal degradation just like everything else.
 You can get at least 3 meters out of ordinary USB extension cables.
 After that, you'll need to use active cables, which regenerate the signal along the way.
 I've used 30-foot versions for VR, and seen 50-foot versions for sale.
 If you need more, you can extend to over 100 meters with a USB->Ethernet bridge.